 After his professional career wound down, Neil Danns returned to Liverpool as an academy coach, working with the U13s and U14s, while his son Jayden steps up to the U18s.

-Two who are yet to play for the U18s but should do in due time are midfielder Lewis Koumas and defender Keyrol Figueroa.
+Two who are yet to play for the U18s but should do in due time are midfielder Lewis Koumas and striker Keyrol Figueroa.

 Koumas’ father Jason played in the Premier League for West Brom and Wigan after coming through the pre-academy ranks at Kirkby with the likes of Michael Owen and Steven Gerrard, as well as earning 33 caps for Wales.